elaine-ho/Forever_Machine_Learning/docs/final.md

 Our first task was to generate a collection of paired images depicting a given scene in two different conditions, rainy and clear weather.
 Using Malmo, we created a mission for the agent that uses chat commands to teleport him to random coordinates in the Minecraft World.
 Our script then takes a screenshot of the Minecraft client window, capturing what the agent sees, first with rainy weather.
 The code then uses another chat command to change the weather to clear weather; another screenshot is taken from the same position, capturing what the agent sees, under clear weather.
 Our collected images were manually sorted to remove useless images such as all black underwater images.
 We also have data of snow and desert areas with no rain, as these regions do not have those properties.
 All our current data is taken at noon in Minecraft time.

+We collected and built our dataset by randomly teleporting the Malmo agent to random coordinates in a Minecraft world and taking screenshots with rainy and clear weather.
+Our dataset consists of 950 paired images, after filtering out underwater images and areas without rain.

 For our model, we took inspiration from an image to image translation GANs model.
 Since the combination of Malmo and Minecraft allowed us to generate paired data, we decided to use only the Generator to create a deep neural network with a U-Net architecture.
 This encoder and decoder structure of the U-net works to downsample and upsample the image with skip connections between mirrored layers as shown below from Phillip Isola’s paper.
 The layers are comprised of convolutions, rectifiers, and batch normalization.
 The encoder down samples the image to 1x1 through 8 blocks down and up samples back to 256x256 with 8 blocks up, gradually reducing the filter size as recommended in the referenced image to image translation paper.

 ![Encoder-Decoder Unets](/images/model.png)